 "Ryan and Carrie are a phenomenally talented couple and it has been a pleasure knowing and working with them.
 They have a heart for others and a passion to make a difference in people's lives.
 Both lead with integrity and stand on unwavering principles.
 I highly recommend them as public speakers and coaches.
 I know they will positively impact any organization they serve.
 I witnessed their success first hand!" -Robert Dickie III, President of Crown

-"In order to succeed as an accomplished speaker and author of a successful blog, you really have to have a certain charisma, sought-after style, and real, relevant experience to share that adds value for the listener or reader.
-Ryan and Carrie Sharpe certainly have all three.
+"In order to succeed as an accomplished speaker, you really need a certain charisma, sought-after style, and real, relevant experience to share that adds value for the listener.
+Ryan and Carrie Sharpe certainly have all of that.
 I have had the fortunate privilege of seeing them in action on several occasions.
 Some speakers just have that natural gift, and Ryan and Carrie are two that have it and then some!" -Michael B.

 "Ryan and Carrie share their lives, the ups and downs, with others in order to help people with their own journey through life.
 They are both very talented with communication, both in writing and speaking.
 I have heard them speak at various conferences, and they captivate the crowd with their honesty and humor.
-Anyone would be blessed to have this genuine, fun-loving, and compassionate couple speak and share for their group, church, or conference." -Samantha McDonald, Life & Family Coach at Living With Real Joy
+Anyone would be blessed to have this genuine, fun-loving, and compassionate couple speak and share for their group or conference." -Samantha McDonald, Virtual Content Creator at Virtual Services by Samantha